xiawei918/quadprogIP/README.md

 ## Repository contents

-* quadbbIP.m constains the matlab code for solver quadprogIP for Non-Convex quadratic programs
+* quadbbIP.m contains the matlab code for solver quadprogIP for Non-Convex quadratic programs
 * Stable contains the stable set number test instances
+* raw_data.pdf contains a summary table of the runtime of each solver for each individual instances

 The instances are prepared for the article *Globally Solving Nonconvex Quadratic Programming Problems